 - 32nd Surajkund International Crafts Mela 2018 – Kyrgyzstan was chosen as partner Nation.

-Each year, one of the Indian states gets the honour to occupy the position of the Theme State at the Mela.
-Maharashtra is the theme State for the 33rd Surajkund International Crafts Mela 2019.
+Each year, one of the Indian states gets the honor to occupy the position of the Theme State at the Mela.

 Previous states in Focus: